 - AWO

-- Bundesministerium für wirtschaftliche Zusammenarbeit
+- Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung

 - Auswärtiges Amt

-- Ukraine Humanitarian Fund der Vereinten Nationen
+- Ukraine Humanitarian Fund of the United Nations

 - Aktion Deutschland Hilft